copick/copick/docs/datamodel.md

         object.
 This is used to determine the isosurface level to use when rendering the object as a mesh.
 Density maps are discovered by the copick API by looking for files with the same name as the object in the `Objects` directory of the project's root.
+    - `metadata`: An optional dictionary that can contain arbitrary key-value pairs for storing additional custom information about the object.
+This field allows users to attach project-specific metadata such as confidence scores, data sources, or processing notes.

 ### Run